rweigel/dirwalk/README.md

 - Directory listings are cached in memory.
 - Filters may be applied to directories and files.
+- Tested on Apache 2.2, http-server, and Node Express 4.0 directory listings.

 ## Install and Test